Akuli/teek/docs/bind.rst

 ----------------------

 Pythotk uses :class:`.Callback` objects for most things that it runs for you.
 It also does that with bindings.
-All widgets have the following attribute:

 .. attribute:: pythotk.Widget.bindings